Labour’s tax and spend plans ‘trivial’ and fail to address looming cuts – IFS

 He added: “This is a manifesto that promises a dizzying number of reviews and strategies to tackle some of the challenges facing the country.
 That is better than a shopping list of half-baked policy announcements.
 But delivering genuine change will almost certainly also require putting actual resources on the table.”

-Unprotected departments – which oversee services like prisons, courts and councils – are already facing cuts of about £20 billion in total on top of an £18 billion-a-year real-terms reduction in public investment, the IFS estimates.
+Unprotected departments – which oversee services such as prisons, courts and councils – are already facing cuts of about £20 billion under plans announced by the Conservative government.

+According to IFS analysis of the spring Budget, these services would face real-terms cuts of 1.9% to 3.5% each year over the next Parliament.

+Without extra money, they will suffer a squeeze that “looks inconsistent with this manifesto’s stated ambitions in these areas,” the think tank said.

+Given that the manifesto doubles down on a commitment to get debt falling in the fifth year of the forecast, “tough” trade-offs on tax and spend are highly unlikely to “simply disappear,” senior research economist Isabel Stockton said.

+Labour’s plan to borrow £17.5 billion over five years to fund green energy projects makes that fiscal rule even harder to keep, she warned.

-The Resolution Foundation, a think tank focused on reducing poverty and improving living standards, said Labour had opted for a “cautious” stance on tax and spend.
+The Resolution Foundation, a think tank focused on reducing poverty and improving living standards, said the party had opted for a “cautious” stance on tax and spend.

 It welcomed the “laudable” aim to improve workers’ rights, which includes a ban on “exploitative” zero-hours contracts, but said the boldness of the party’s employment policies went unmatched by its approach to the public finances.